kimvais/ike/README.md

 The goal of this project is to be a minimalistic IKEv2 (RFC 5996) implementation in Python.

+## Status
+This project is in *very, very* early stages.
+The code is somewhat hideous mess of spaghetti and does not adhere to any standards required of a security software.
+Use at own risk.
+Or preferably, don't use at all yet.

 ## Design principles
 - Minimal amount of code.
 - Support *MUST* features of draft-kivinen-ipsecme-ikev2-rfc5996 (RFC 5996